HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/wcmlibraries.md

 The `wcm-library-import` command is used to import the WCM libraries from the source server to the target server.

+!!! limitation
-**Limitation:** Ensure that the WCM import.zip file size is not more than 256MB.
+    Ensure that the WCM import.zip file size is not more than 256MB.
 This limitation will be addressed in the future release.

+!!! important
-**Important:** In the Kubernetes environment, timeout will happen after 60 seconds.
+    In the Kubernetes environment, timeout will happen after 60 seconds.

 -   **Command description**